To obtain specific admissions requirements on how to apply to Graduate School, prospective students should visit this

 SOC 727.
 Applied Social Psychology.
 3 Hours.

 Examination of how social psychological theory and evidence are applied to understanding and addressing social and practical problems on such topics as health, education, criminal justice, community, environment, and diversity.

 SOC 728.
 Teaching Sociology.
 3 Hours.

-Using current knowledge about cognition and learning styles to improve classroom techniques for teaching sociology.
+Using current knowledge about cognitive and learning styles and other advances to improve classroom techniques for teaching sociology.

 SOC 729.
 Consumer Culture.
 3 Hours.